wiseman-timelord/Chat-VulkanLlama/README.md

 ### USAGE (linux untested):
 * For Linux (Untested):
 1) Download the Package: Download the package and extract it to a dedicated folder.
 Open the folder in a shell with Admin privileges.
-2) Install Requirements: Run, `pip install -r ./data/req_wsl.txt` and 'pip install -r ./data/req_win.txt`, in the shell, additionally run, "wsl pip3 install llamacpp" for GGML or "wsl pip3 install --upgrade --force-reinstall --no-cache-dir llama-cpp-python" for GGUF.
+2) Install Requirements: Run, `pip install -r ./data/req_wsl.txt` and 'pip install -r ./data/req_win.txt`, in the shell, additionally run, "wsl pip install --upgrade --force-reinstall --no-cache-dir llama-cpp-python" for GGUF and "wsl pip install libncurses5-dev" for something?!.
 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
 4) Launch the Application: Run `python main1.py` and `python main2.py` in separate shell windows to start the program.
 * Optional (Untested) - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.